chriskormaris/NaiveBayesClassifierInPython/README.md

 Programming Language: Python

-Unzip the files *"TRAIN.zip"* and *"TEST.zip"*, in the same directory where the Python files are.
-8512 train documents and 3000 documents are contained inside these files.
+Unzip the compressed files *"TRAIN.zip"* and *"TEST.zip"* in the same directory where the Python files are.
+8512 train documents and 3000 test documents are contained inside these folders.

 ## Feature Selection with Information Gain